 You can acquire natural immunity by getting exposed to the actual disease and successfully recovering from it.
 Vaccination immunity is received when the body is introduced to a weakened or killed version of the virus.

 Wilmington Urgent Family Clinic provides timely health care services in Los Angeles, California, for people who require time-sensitive health care.
 The facility operates with the patient's needs in mind.
-We are always compassionate to our patients when offering care services because we know how important their health is to everyone.
+We are always compassionate to our patients when offering care services because we know health is important to everyone.
 Patients' needs are always prioritized at Wilmington Urgent Family Clinic regardless of their suffering.

-Due to the extended hours at Wilmington Urgent Family Clinic services will benefit all who walk into our facility without being sent away.
+The extended hours at Wilmington Urgent Family Clinic will benefit all who walk into our facility without being sent away.
 This means that as a patient, you don't need to wait long to receive care.
 The health care services offered at Wilmington Urgent Family Clinic are on a walk-in basis.
 Our highly skilled and experienced professionals work around the clock to provide patients with high-quality med services.

 Wilmington Urgent Family Clinic offers walk-in care services to all patients, including getting convenient physical tests.
-If you want to get to a vaccination clinic or even a COVID-19 test, type the vaccination near me in Google's search bar.
+If you want to get a vaccination, type "vaccination near me" in Google's search bar.
 Besides all these services, you will also get a list of all the health and medical services offered at Wilmington Urgent Family Clinic.
-Our professional staff is always available to provide the best and affordable care in Southern California.
+Our professional staff is always available to provide the best and most affordable care in Southern California.

 No more waiting for long hours in emergency rooms when you have Wilmington Urgent Care.
 Fix your appointment today and get attended right away.